jorgenavarroortiz/MQTT2MULTICAST/README.md

 - If no UDP forwarders are configured nor MQTT2MULTICAST server is configured, the program will act as a simple MQTT broker supporting QoS=0.

+- The `topo_mqtt_lora_VM_bridged.py` script:
+  - can create a tree topology specifying the fanout of the switches on each level (please check the syntax with `-h`)
+  - allows to add delay in the links between switches (e.g. with `-D 10ms`) and in the links between switches and hosts (e.g. with `-d 20ms`)
+  - allows connecting a real network interface to a specific host (e.g. with `-r enp0s8 -R h1`)

 See the launch scripts (``mqtt_proxy1.sh`` and similar) to get examples.
 You can also use the help (argument ``-h``) to see the syntax.

 ## Experiment using UDP to forward MQTT messages within the SDN network